cornell-netlab/pifo-trees-artifact/README.md

 ### Running the Artifact

 1. Run `dune test` to run the tests.
-You should see some pretty-printed treee topologies.
+You should see some pretty-printed tree topologies.
 2. Run `python3 pcaps/plot.py` to generate the basic visualizations.
 3. Run `python3 pcaps/plot.py --ext` to generate the visualizations for the extension.
 4. If you see a number of PNG files in the home directory, you have successfully kicked the tires!
 The rest of this document explains what you have just done and how to extend it.